The Superman Family: Featured series

 DC published several other ...
 Family titles concurrently with The Superman Family.
 These included Batman Family (1975–78), Super-Team Family (1975–78) and Tarzan Family (1975–76).
 As a rule, DC's other ...
 Family titles contained mostly reprints and featured a higher page count and a higher price than DC's other titles.

 With issue #222 (September 1982), The Superman Family was cancelled and replaced with The Daring New Adventures of Supergirl, which briefly featured a "Lois Lane" backup series.

 Superman Family Adventures

 In 2012, DC launched a new series titled Superman Family Adventures written by Art Baltazar and Franco Aureliani and drawn by Baltazar.
 Baltazar and Aureliani were the winners of the 2011 Eisner Award in the category "Best Publication for Kids" for their work on the Tiny Titans title for DC.
 Fuzzy the Krypto Mouse, a character who appeared in a single story in Superboy #65 (June 1958), inspired a similar character created by Baltazar for Superman Family Adventures.
 Superman Family Adventures ended with issue #12.

+In other media

+In the My Adventures with Superman TV series, the Superman Family are group of members and associated allies and is based on its own comic book series.